Kissinger’s Dark Secret: The Nazi Lesson That Built His Empire

 Why His World Is Still Our World

-The breaking insight is that the very trauma that should have made him an advocate for the defenseless instead made him a practitioner of cold-blooded statecraft.
+The central insight is that the very trauma that should have made him an advocate for the defenseless instead made him a practitioner of cold-blooded statecraft.
 He escaped the Nazi nightmare only to adopt the cynicism that the nightmare taught him.

-The ultimate takeaway from this documentary is this: The most dangerous political leaders are not always the ones who deny history, but the ones who draw the most terrifying conclusions from it.
+The ultimate takeaway from this examination is this: The most dangerous political leaders are not always the ones who deny history, but the ones who draw the most terrifying conclusions from it.
 What happens when a survivor of injustice concludes that injustice is simply the price of order?
 And what price are we, his inheritors, still paying for Henry Kissinger’s chilling lesson?

 Background and Context